tedneward/NewardAssociatesWebsite/content/presentations/BusyManagersGuide/Interviewing.md

-title=Busy Managers's Guide to Interviewing type=talk
+title=Busy Manager's Guide to Interviewing type=talk
 audience=For new or intermediate (2 or more years) technical management audience tags=presentation, management